bbrzycki/setigen/docs/source/basics.rst

                               stg.box_f_profile(width=20),
                               stg.constant_bp_profile(level=1))

-So, it isn't quite necessary to use :code:`astropy.units`, but it's an option to avoid manual unit conversion and calculation.
+So, it isn't quite necessary to use ``astropy.units``, but it's an option to avoid manual unit conversion and calculation.